aimms/documentation/webui/mapV2-widget.rst

 .. image:: images/MapV2-1simpleEx.png
     :align: center

-The map displayed in the backgroud is provided by OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.
+The map displayed in the backgroud is provided by the OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.

 The network with nodes and arcs on the top of the map must be defined in terms of identifiers declared in the AIMMS model.